 Overview of Infertility

 Infertility is the inability to conceive and become pregnant after 12 months of regular, unprotected sex at the time of ovulation.
 Infertility is a common medical condition, affecting approximately 6 million people in the United States every year.
-It is estimated that about 10㪧 percent of heterosexual couples who try to conceive are unable to do so after 1 year of trying.
+It is estimated that about 1015 percent of heterosexual couples who try to conceive are unable to do so after 1 year of trying.
+According to the Centers for Disease Control and Prevention (CDC), about 1.5 million women (6 percent) in the United States are affected by infertility.

 A family history of systemic lupus erythematosus (SLE), rheumatoid arthritis, stroke, or heart attack can indicate a blood clotting disorder, which may be a contributing factor in female infertility, second and third trimester miscarriages, and stillbirths.
 Blood clotting disorders can prevent normal nourishment of the placenta, causing intra-uterine-growth-retardation (IUGR) or intra-uterine-fetal-death (IUFD).
 Autoimmune factors, such as endometriosis, anti-thyroid antibodies, anti-sperm antibodies, and activated natural killer cells, also may contribute to infertility.